-12. Serbia does not yet have processes or written procedures in place that are intended to ensure that each of the mandatory fields of information required in the CbC reporting template are present in the information exchanged.
+11. Bahrain does not have processes or written procedures in place that are intended to ensure that each of the mandatory fields of information required in the CbC reporting template is present in the information exchanged.

 (c) Completeness of exchanges